Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information-draft.md

 Workshops
 : Interactive sessions providing attendees an opportunity to learn about a topic in depth and find ways to apply the knowledge to their own settings.
 Abstracts should describe the target audience, including any prior experience/knowledge needed, the learning outcomes, and what participants will do during the workshop.
 Highlight interactive components (e.g., group work, interactive exercises).
 These sessions will run as a zoom meeting with breakout room capability.

+#### Evaluation Criteria

+Abstracts will be reviewed by a committee according to the following criteria.
+All submissions will be evaluated on the following criteria:

+1. Is the topic of the abstract related to grading and alternative grading?
+1. Does the abstract match the format and type of paper selected in the submission?
+1. Is the writing clear?

+In addition, submissions will also be evaluated on additional criteria depending on the type of submission.

+##### Posters & Talks

+For __Classroom Practices__ submissions:
+1. Does the abstract describe the classroom context?
+1. Is the practice and implementation (or proposed implementation) described?
+1. Are results (assessment results, instructor reflections, or survey data) described?
+1. Does the abstract identify recommendations for others or for future iterations?

+For __Research__ submissions:
+1. Does the abstract describe the research type (quantitative, qualitative, literature review, or theoretical explanation)?
+1. Is the motivation and/or background described?
+1. Are the research goals or questions listed?
+1. Are the methods or theoretical basis for theory papers described?
+1. Are results or findings (or status of research) clearly described?
+1. Are implications of the work clearly described?

+For __Faculty Development__ submissions:
+1. Does the abstract describe the context and/or target audience?
+1. Does the abstract describe the program, practice, model or exploration?
+1. Does the abstract describe the implementation (prior or proposed)?
+1. Does the abstract describe the results or outcomes (as applicable)?
+1. Does the abstract describe the lessons learned (as applicable)?
+1. Does the abstract include recommendations and next steps?

+##### Panel Discussions

+1. Does the abstract describe the theme or objective of the panel?
+1. Are sample questions for the panel included?
+1. Does the submission identify potential panelists?

+##### Workshops

+1. Does the abstract clearly describe a topic or focus?
+1. Does the abstract identify learning outcomes for workshop participants?
+1. Is the target audience identified?
+1. Does the abstract describe any prior experience/knowledge needed by the target audience?
+1. Does the abstract describe the submitter’s prior experience, knowledge, and expertise in the topic?
+1. Does the abstract describe workshop activities that are aligned with the proposed learning outcomes?
+1. Does the abstract incorporate elements of interactivity with materials and fellow participants, and use additional evidence-based approaches to facilitate learning?